open/close all folders

 - Unicorn Western, with its presence of magic and unicorns.

-- Hideyuki Kikuchi's Vampire Hunter D light-novel series is heavily Western-based, even taking place in what is known as "The Frontier".
+- The Vampire Hunter D light-novel series by Hideyuki Kikuchi is heavily Western-based, even taking place in what is known as "The Frontier".

-- Appalachia rather than the West, but Manley Wade Wellman 's Character/John the Balladeer stories are if not this trope, related.
+- Appalachia rather than the West, but the Silver John stories by Manly Wade Wellman are if not this trope, related.

 - Although it's somewhat subtle, The Will Be Done takes place in a western-style setting, along with sorcerers and magical priests (No, they don't get along).

-- The Mistborn Adventures: Given Brandon Sanderson and his extensive use of Magic A Is Magic A, this series straddles the line between this and Cattle Punk.
+- Wax And Wayne: Given Brandon Sanderson and his extensive use of Magic A Is Magic A, this series straddles the line between this and Cattle Punk.
 It's in a Wild West setting with use of magic, but said magic is highly tied into the development of new technologies such as Depleted Phlebotinum Shells.
 Weapons reach to the advancement of dynamite, revolvers and bolt-action rifles, and transportation technology has advanced to the point of making Traintop Battle scenarios feasible, but one such battle includes someone grabbing dynamite and blowing it up in his own hand.

 Live Action TV